schoolofcities/urban-data-storytelling/urban-data-analytics/openstreetmap/openstreetmap.md

 These downloads are a good entry point if you're comfortable with shapefiles, though the format limits what you can do.
 If you want a quick map of common features without worrying about OSM's data structure nuances, this is probably what you want.

 ![I was able to quickly make this map of the 2.9 million buildings mapped in Ontario so far](./images/QGIS-Ontario-buildings.png)

+## Concluding thoughts

+OSM is a whole world unto itself, I guess quite literally.
+Over the last decade or so its millions of users around the world, spanning many languages and cultures have developed a shared representation of the entire world.
+Like that world, it's big and complex and messy and still very much a work in progress.
+But it's also filled to the brim with useful, and indeed fascinating information.
+OSM can take a while to familiarize yourself with, and indeed you'll never know everything about it.
+It's just too big and it's always changing.
+But I hope I've enticed you here to look a little more into it and consider OSM data as a potentially valuable resource in your various endeavors.

+Welcome to the OSM community!

+## Appendix

 ### Contributing edits